Virpi Butt: Criminal investigation and trial

-Life after prison
+Release and life after prison

-The Helsinki Court of Appeal accepted Butt's parole request in August 2017 and set her release date as December 31, 2018, when she has been in prison for about 15.5 years.
+The Helsinki Court of Appeal accepted Butt's parole request in August 2017 and set her release date in late 2018, when she has been in prison for about 15.5 years.
 According to the overall forensic psychiatric assessment, Butt had a high risk of committing a violent crime again, so the Criminal Sanctions Institute and the Psychiatric Prison Hospital were against her release.
 However, the Court of Appeal considered that, among other things, Butt's close relationship with her family and having an apartment make it easier to return to civilian life.
 The Court of Appeal considered that there was a positive development in Butt's situation.

-The same Court of Appeal accepted Hyvönen's parole application in August 2018 and set the release date as March 1, 2019.
+Butt was released on December 31, 2018.
+Janne Hyvönen was released on March 1, 2019.
+He died on May 25, 2025, aged 50.

 After her release, Virpi Butt changed her name to Lucrezia Francesca Pandora Butt, moved to Kuru, a small town in western Finland and started working in a nationally operating company.
 She got married in the last years of her life.
 Butt's spouse filed for divorce in June 2021.
 The divorce did not take effect, as Butt died about six months later in November 2021.
-According to Ilta-Sanomat, she was staying abroad before her death.
+She was staying in Ghana before her death.
 Her cause of death remains undisclosed.

-She remains the only suspect in the case of the disappearance and death of basketball player Raisa Räisänen in Tampere in 1999.
+She remains the only suspect in the disappearance of the 16-year-old Raisa Räisänen in Tampere in 1999.